Radiotherapy for rectal cancer

 - Shrink tumours and make them easier to remove completely

 Results from studies seem to show that people who have internal radiotherapy are less likely to need a colostomy than people who have external radiotherapy.
 But it is not clear whether internal radiotherapy helps people to live any longer.
-The National Institute for Health and Clinical Excellence (NICE) guidelines say the procedure is safe and works well enough to be used for rectal cancer.
-But we need further research to see how well it works.
+The National Institute for Health and Care Excellence (NICE) guidelines say the procedure is safe and works well enough to be used for rectal cancer.
+But we need further research to see how well it works in the long term.

 Everyone who has internal radiotherapy for rectal cancer treatment must be closely monitored afterwards.
 Possible side effects of the procedure include making a hole in the rectum or bladder, tightening (stenosis) of the back passage, or a hole (fistula) developing between the rectum and the bladder or vagina.